Igor Đurić (Serbian footballer)

-Igor Đurić (Игор Ђурић; born 22 February 1985) is a Serbian football defender who last played for OFK Bačka.
+Igor Đurić (Игор Ђурић; born 22 February 1985) is a Serbian retired footballer who played as a defender.

 Club career

-On 23 June 2009, the SC Heerenveen agreed a deal with FK Vojvodina Novi Sad that saw the 24-year-old central defender sign a four-year contract until 30 June 2013 with the Eredivisie side.
+On 23 June 2009, the SC Heerenveen agreed a deal with FK Vojvodina that saw the 24-year-old central defender sign a four-year contract until 30 June 2013 with the Eredivisie side.
 He left Heerenveen by mutual consent end of August 2011 and signed at Emirati club Sharjah in November.
 On 28 June 2012 he signed his second contract with Novi Sad's FK Vojvodina.

 International career

-He was a Serbia-Montenegro U19 international during the 2004 UEFA European Under-19 Championship qualifying round.
+Đurić was a Serbia and Montenegro U19 international during the 2004 UEFA European Under-19 Championship qualifying round.

-He made his debut for the senior side in November 2008, a friendly match 6–1 Bulgaria.
+Đurić made his debut for the senior side in November 2008, a friendly match 6–1 Bulgaria.
 The then played three more friendlies, including a 4 nation-tournament hosted by Cyprus.